What is the queen sniffing in 'Bridgerton'?

-A season two scene shows Her Majesty snorting a little something-something—but what is it exactly?
+Season two shows Her Majesty snorting a little something-something—but exactly what is the queen sniffing in 'Bridgerton'?

-Bridgerton season 2 has some sex (though, alas, not as much as last year) and some rock-and-roll (that soundtrack is loaded with everything from Alanis Morissette to Harry Styles), but does it also have some drugs, too?
+Bridgerton season 2 has sex (though, alas, not as much as the first season) and rock-and-roll (that soundtrack is loaded with everything from Alanis Morissette to Harry Styles), but does it also have drugs, too?

-Throughout several episodes of both seasons one and two of the Netflix hit, Queen Charlotte (played by Golda Rosheuvel) can be seen taking a bump of an unknown substance, a brown powder that she scoops out with a small spoon and snorts up her nose.
+Throughout several episodes of both seasons one and two of the Netflix hit, Queen Charlotte (played by Golda Rosheuvel) can be seen taking a bump of a mysterious substance, a brown powder that she scoops out with a small spoon and snorts up her nose.

-Now, you'd be forgiven for thinking that Bridgerton was going the way of Breaking Bad—many fans were plenty confused as to what exactly Her Majesty was enjoying.
+Now, you'd be forgiven for thinking that Bridgerton was going the way of Breaking Bad—many fans were plenty confused as to what exactly Her Majesty was enjoying But what was she sniffing exactly?
+Here's what we know.

 Is no one going to talk about he queen sniffing that brown powder 💀😂😂😂#BridgertonMarch 26, 2022